lumi-openlcoud/opencloud-docs/zh/implementation/en-installation-and-configuration.md

 > **Note:** Air Conditioning Controller controls the air conditioner with infrared.
 Therefore, there should be no barrier between the Air Conditioning Controller and the infrared panel of the air conditioner.

 ![ĺŽčŁçŠşč°äź´äžŁ](http://cdn.cnbj2.fds.api.mi-img.com/cdn/aiot/doc-images/zh/implementation/installation-and-configuration/install_condition.png)

-**Camera Priority **

-Camera Hub is provided with a magnet at the bottom which allows the Camera Hub to be placed or absorbed on the wall or ceiling.
-Please place the Camera Hub at a suitable monitoring location.